oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 *Estimated Lab Time:* 30 minutes

-*Version tested in this lab:* Oracle DB 23.2
+*Version tested in this lab:* Oracle DBEE 23.2

 ### Video Preview
 Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database 23c*" [](youtube:aiwb6od3mfo)